culvertsoft/mgen/index_l_Advanced_use.md

 ### Reading and writing objects from non-mgen sources <a name="d">&nbsp;</a>

+In the same way we saw that [config files can be mapped directly to objects](index_l_Advanced_use.html#a), similar principles can be applied to other data sources that provide data in well defined formats.
+This includes, but is not limited to REST APIs, C structs, lua tables.
+It is simply a matter of providing a generalized mapping between the type of data source you're working with and the MGen data model.

+Ideas for how this can be done can be seen in the sections on [adding new wire formats](index_l_Advanced_use.html#g) and [writing custom object visitors](index_l_Advanced_use.html#g).
+If you're more interested in solving a specific problem, less general solutions may be easier to implement.

 ### Adding custom code generators to the MGen compiler <a name="e">&nbsp;</a>